earthly/website/blog/_posts/2022-07-20-terraform-lambda.md

 And with that I have all my resources imported and I've successful verified I can tear them down and recreate them.
 Now that I've done this, I have a good understanding of the basics of Terraform, importing resources and how to approach infrastructure as code.

 Initially, I found working with Terraform to be a challenge.
-But know I have the understanding I need to work with more complex infrastructure-as-code, like our Earthly Cloud infrastructure.
-And I now think it's a pretty cool tool that I'd like to learn more about.
+But I now have the understanding I need to work with more complex infrastructure-as-code, like our Earthly Cloud infrastructure.
+Terraform seems useful and I'd like to learn more about it.

 The Terraform code written here for sure could be improved.
 I could be extracting my code into separate modules and separating out variables and using workspaces and lifecycles to create a better factored infrastructure as code solution.
 But doing it from first principles and keeping things simple has been instructive and hopefully reading this conversion build log is valuable for you.